angular/angular/aio/content/guide/signals.md

 Effects always execute **asynchronously**, during the change detection process.

+Note: the `effect()` API is still in [developer preview](/guide/releases#developer-preview) as we work to integrate signal-based reactivity into the core framework.

 ### Use cases for effects

 Effects are rarely needed in most application code, but may be useful in specific circumstances.
 Here are some examples of situations where an `effect` might be a good solution: